POI-SIMEX for Conditionally Poisson Distributed Biomarkers from Tissue Histology

-The literature on adjustments for covariate measurement error is substantial and includes book-length reviews by Fuller \citeyearpar{Fuller1986}, Carroll \textit{et al.} \citeyearpar{Carroll2006}, and Yi \textit{et al.} \citeyearpar{GraceYi2021}.
-Given the current methodology, approaches for handling conditional Poisson surrogates in contexts lacking validation data where regression calibration cannot be applied have been largely overlooked.
-These approaches become particularly important when biomarkers are derived from tissue cores subsampled from a larger tissue area, making these biomarkers mere estimates of true cell densities.
-The resulting measurement error is significant but is seldom addressed in cancer studies involving tissue microarrays.

-Regression analysis and measurement error modeling approaches often rely on classical errors-in-variables models.
-These methods attempt to correct bias by explicitly modeling measurement errors in the independent variables, usually assuming Gaussian distributed errors.
-Regression calibration \citep{Spiegelman1997} is commonly used for bias correction in settings where internal validation data are available.

-Nakamura \citeyearpar{Nakamura1990} discusses the corrected score function approach for generalized linear models and shows that the solution to the unbiased score equations will yield a consistent estimator.
-Li \textit{et al.} \citeyearpar{Lietal2004} adopt this approach and derive the corrected score function for linear regression with Poisson-distributed covariates.
-They derive explicit forms for the solutions to the corrected score equation, under the assumption that the true covariate, the mean of the observed covariate, follows a Gamma distribution.
+Accurate covariate measurement is critical in clinical studies, as error can severely bias estimates and undermine prognostic models \citep{Carroll2006,Fuller1986}.
+While \citet{Yang2025} and its references provide a broad overview of recent methodological advances for covariate measurement error in linear regression settings, a focused review within survival analysis reveals a diverse toolkit.
+Numerous methods have been adapted for various models and assumptions \citep{Carroll2006}.
+For the Cox proportional hazards model, common techniques include the corrected score approach introduced by \cite{Nakamura1992} and later refined \citep{Kongetal1998,KongGu1999,Augustin2004,Yi2007,Yan2015}, and the approximate profile likelihood method of \cite{Cao2022}.
+The regression calibration method offers a straightforward solution when validation data are available \citep{Spiegelman1997}.
+For parametric accelerated failure time (AFT) models, the simulation-extrapolation (SIMEX) technique has been effectively applied \citep{He2007AFT,Zhang2014AFT,Greene2004AFT}.
+This approach facilitates the modeling of flexible, non-linear covariate effects within a AFT framework, utilizing a generalized additive model structure.
+Coupled with a classical measurement error model, the methodology enables rigorous investigation of the asymptotic properties of the associated SIMEX estimator.
 Bayesian methods incorporate prior information and better allow for uncertainty quantification with finite sample inference.
 A Bayesian approach to covariate measurement error can be formulated directly by treating the true covariates as missing data and using data augmentation \citep{Richardson1993}.
 On the other hand, nonparametric regression techniques \citep{Carroll1999,Carroll2009}, like kernel regression, spline smoothing, and Dirichlet process mixtures \citep{Sarkar2014,Sinha2017}, offer flexibility without assuming specific functional or distributional forms.